atroo/hapi-intercom/README.md

 ```javascript
 var channel = server.methods.intercom.getChannel()
 ```
-you get a channel object, where you can use the publish/subscribe pattern and the request/reply pattern.
+you get a channel object, where you can use the publish/subscribe, request/reply and the command/comply pattern.
 You can provide a channel name, to seperate the events, otherwise you get the universal channel.

 If the channel does not exist, Backbone.Radio will create it for you, so there is no need to check for existence.
 Just use getChannel and couple your plugins.